apache/apisix/doc/architecture-design.md

 }'
 ```

-Test request, the `consumer_id` after authentication is passed will be used as the hash value of the load balancing hash algorithm:
+Test request, the `consumer_name` after authentication is passed will be used as the hash value of the load balancing hash algorithm:

 ```shell
 curl http://127.0.0.1:9080/server_port -H "apikey: auth-jack"